You Can Improve Your Sound By Upgrading

 - Good channel separation.

-- Not the best soundstage.
+- It’s not the best soundstage.

 - Moving coil cartridge.

-- Great relaxed sound quality.
+- It has great, relaxed sound quality.

 - A very forgiving cart as it does a good job of not playing every scratch.